 Mighty medieval fortress

-Meet Will the Archer, the castle's bowman, and be trained to help guard the fortress.
+Meet the Chirk Castle garrison, and be trained to help guard the fortress.
 Try on armour and join in pike drill.

 Explore the stark medieval fortress complete with dungeons and murder holes.